gleechi/gleechi.github.io/pages/1.0.0/unity/faqs.md

 The unnatrual looking grasps could be caused by you have set the {% include tooltip.html tooltip="InteractionType" text="interaction type" %} of this object to be {% include tooltip.html tooltip="StickyHand" text="STICKY_HAND" %}.
 You could have set it by either globally for all objects in [Global Grasp Interaction Settings](unity_component_myvirtualgrasp.1.0.0.html#global-grasp-interaction-settings), or on specific object through [VG_Interactable](unity_component_vginteractable.1.0.0.html) component, which overwrite the global settings.
 To fix it just switch to the commonly used {% include tooltip.html tooltip="InteractionType" text="interaction type" %}: {% include tooltip.html tooltip="TriggerGrasp" text="TRIGGER_GRASP" %} or {% include tooltip.html tooltip="JumpGrasp" text="JUMP_GRASP" %}.
 See [Grasp Interaction Type](grasp_interaction.1.0.0.html#grasp-interaction-type) for more information.

+### Why I can grasp an object with a primary grasp on one hand, but the other hand can not grasp the object at all?

+When an object is set to use {% include tooltip.html tooltip="JumpPrimaryGrasp" text="jump primary grasp"%} as {% include tooltip.html tooltip="InteractionType" text="interaction type"%}, it requires there are {% include tooltip.html tooltip="PrimaryGrasp" text="primary grasp"%}(s) added to this object for both hands.
+If you only added primary grasp(s) for one hand, then the other hand will not be able to grasp the object.
+There is console warning message accordingly.

 ## Baking

 ### How am I supposed to import the .obj files (in vg_tmp) into my project?